 On day one (Saturday, 29/4/23) your retreat begins with a meet and greet at 10 a.m. and the workshop starts at 10.30 a.m You will work until lunch (with a break when needed) which is taken at 1 p.m at the centre with the rest of your group.
-After lunch we will take the military history tour at Lonehort battery.
+After lunch you have the option to take the military history tour at Lonehort battery.
 (Cost 10 Euro per person for the tour guide).
 The route there takes in part of the Bere island parkurn (recently voted the most scenic in the world).
 This is a relatively easy flat walk but should you have any difficulty transport can be made available.
 The parkrun route takes in Lonehort, views of a Viking boatyard, superb views across to the Carbery Peninsula and the remains of a bronze age wedge tomb.

 Bring your notebook and pen as they will be lots to stimulate the imagination.
 After the tour you can take in the remainder of the parkrun route or if you prefer you can be driven back to your accommodation.
 You can take some time here for private writing or relaxation.

 We will meet again for dinner at 7.30 p.m. at one of the local spots that serve great food.
 After dinner you can retire to your accommodation or perhaps continue the conversation in one of the local pubs.

 Your workshop begins at 10 a.m.
 There will be a refreshment break at 11.30 a.m. and you will write again until 1 p.m.
 Again we will have lunch at the Heritage Centre and there is an optional walk to the Holy Year Cross and/or the Gallán.